AnClark/faust-vst/README.md

 code to create a working plugin.
 All the necessary compiler and linker options are provided automatically.

-In contrast to faust-lv2, the same architecture is used for both effect and instrument plugins.
+In contrast to faust-lv2, the same architecture is used for both effect (VST) and instrument (VSTi) plugins.
 For the latter, you may define the `NVOICES` macro at build time in the same manner as with the lv2synth.cpp architecture, or you may specify the maximum number of voices with the `nvoices` meta key in the Faust source.

 Please check examples/organ.dsp in the distributed sources for a simple example of an instrument plugin.
 The rules for creating the voice controls